Digital Design and Advertising

 About this course

-Developed directly with the industry to ignite the mind of the true creative thinker, this course will develop and refine your skills as a digital designer through branding, digital advertising, campaign and social media design, animation and motion graphics, app development & brand communication.
+Developed directly with the industry to ignite the mind of the true creative thinker, this course will develop and refine your skills as a digital designer through branding, digital advertising, campaign and social media design, animation and motion graphics, app development and brand communication.

-Paired with problem solving, consumer driven strategy, digital campaigns and social media you will explore the full life cycle of a product or service from concept though to market.
+With problem solving, consumer- driven strategy, digital campaigns and social media, you will explore the full life-cycle of a product or service from concept though to market.
+As a graduate, you leave us primed for your exciting life as an innovative digital designer, adept in leading valuable design and digital practices.

 Modules

-In your third year (Level Six) you will produce: Project Research and Preparation • Dissertation/Report • Final Major Project • Final Show and Portfolio
+In your third year (Level Six) you will produce:

 Assessment methods